TA-Lib/ta-lib/README-DEVS.md

 Exit code is 0 on success

-## How to package the library
-Commit your source code changes in devs and... just let the Github action do all the repackaging for you.

-The produced packages will be written in ta-lib/dist.

-It may take up to one day for the CI to regenerate and test **all** for all platforms.

-The rest of this section is only if you want to re-package locally.

-You can call the ```scripts/package.py``` to generate the packages for your hosting platform.

-You can test your packages with ```scripts/test-dist.py```.
-This verifies from a TA-Lib user perspective.
-Notably, this simulates a ta-lib-python user.

-Try to avoid pushing your generated packages to the TA-Lib repo, but do not worry if you do.
-As needed, they will get overwritten by the "nightly dev" Github action.

 ## How to do a new release?

 Any dev with permission to merge to main branch can do a release.